elixir-europe/infectious-diseases-toolkit/human-clinical-and-health-data/data-sources.md

 * [ELIXIR](https://elixir-europe.org/), which coordinates and develops life science services across Europe within a single infrastructure.
 * [ECRIN](https://ecrin.org/), which facilitates researchers to set up and conduct multinational clinical trials in Europe.

-* **European Health Data Space (EHDS)**
+#### European Health Data Space (EHDS)

-In May 2022, the European Commission published a legislative proposal on the [European Health Data Space (EHDS)](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space_en), with the aim of facilitating the use and re-use of health data in Europe, to improve patient care as well as research and policymaking.
+In May 2022, the European Commission published a legislative proposal on the {% tool "ehds" %}, with the aim of facilitating the use and re-use of health data in Europe, to improve patient care as well as research and policymaking.
 One of the objectives of the EHDS is to facilitate access to health data within and across countries, by streamlining access processes.
 The EHDS proposal states that data holders have the duty to make certain categories of personal health data available for secondary use.
 There is currently no standard procedure for the data access application process.
 This is why the EHDS legislation aims to have a coordinated application procedure across the EU to reduce the complexity and as such facilitate data access and research.